xakep139/azure-docs-sdk-dotnet/api/overview/azure/preview/search.documents-readme.md

     Fields = new FieldBuilder().Build(typeof(Hotel)),
     Suggesters =
     {
-        // Suggest query terms from the hotelName field. new SearchSuggester("sg", "hotelName")
+        // Suggest query terms from the HotelName field. new SearchSuggester("sg", "HotelName")
     }
 };